Louisiana Eviction Notice Templates (4)

 Step 1 – Draft an Eviction Notice

-Landlords must draft a notice that describes the reason for the eviction and the duration in which the tenant must comply with the notice terms.
+Landlords must draft a notice that describes the reason for the termination and the timeframe in which the tenant must comply with the notice terms.

 Step 2 – Deliver Eviction Notice to Tenant